-Tuesday is a big night for students, where you can head to Hustle, another iconic student venue, with cheesy tunes, discounted drinks and regular food giveaways.
+Tuesday is a big night for students, where you can head to Hustle, an iconic student venue that has cheesy tunes, discounted drinks and regular food giveaways.

 Wednesday night is another Sugarhouse student night.
 These Social Wednesday’s often see sports teams and societies that usually go out on a Wednesday enjoying discounted drinks and themes.